kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 3. Add label with `kustomize build`.

-The output shows that the `managedByLabel` option adds the `app.kubernetes.io/managed-by` label to provide information about the resource manifest.
+The output shows that the `managedByLabel` option adds the `app.kubernetes.io/managed-by` label with Kustomize build information.

 ```yaml
 apiVersion: v1